lethain/staff-eng/src/markdown/guides/staff-projects.md

 Sometimes it's hard to determine the precise line between gatekeeping and evaluation, and the premise of a Staff project exists in that hazy realm.
 Taking on a project of immense scope, navigating that ambiguity, and delivering it successfully is an effective way to distinguish folks who've reached Staff-plus impact, but it's also clear that many folks attain Staff-plus roles without completing such a project.

 My advice is that although you can attain a Staff-plus role without completing a Staff project, they're a particularly valuable opportunity to develop yourself as an engineer.
-You will _personally_ be stretched and grown by this kind of project in a way that other varieties of Staff level work won't.
+You will _personally_ be stretched and grown by this kind of project in a way that you won't be by other varieties of Staff level work.

 [Keavy McMinn](https://staffeng.com/stories/keavy-mcminn) describes how her Staff project helped her,